Summary

 We collect or obtain Personal Data from third parties who provide it to us.
 This includes:

-- Merchants from whom you purchase products or services (providing us with transaction details necessary for us to fulfil our role as Merchant of Record)
+- Merchants from whom you purchase products or services

-- fraud detection service providers
+- Fraud detection service providers

-- identity verification providers
+- Identity verification providers

-- credit reference agencies
+- Credit reference agencies

-- our service providers and sub-processors
+- Our service providers and sub-processors

-- law enforcement and regulatory authorities (only where permitted or required by applicable law)
+- Law enforcement and regulatory authorities (only where permitted or required by applicable law)

 Site data